n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

   - Select the final position using [the same method](#42-pre-base-matras) as used for reordering a pre-base matra.
-  - If the pre-base matra positioning algorithm cannot determine the final position, place the "Ra" immediately before the base consonant.
+  - If the pre-base matra positioning algorithm cannot determine the final position, place the "Ra" immediately before the base consonant or syllable base.

 ![Pre-base-reordering consonant positioning](/images/malayalam/malayalam-pref-position.png)